indianakernick/Chat/docs/task_list.md

     - A related issue is handling errors.
 If something unexpected happens like a a database error then we should show a generic "something went wrong" message.
+    - I explored this and I think the way we currently do it is pretty good.
 - [x] **[4]** Rename channels
     - Any member of a group can rename channels within the group.
     - The new channel name must be unique within the group.